CCDF Funding Resources

 The Early Childhood Training and Technical Assistance System (ECTTAS) brings together resources from the Office of Child Care (OCC), the Office of Head Start, and their health partners to offer CCDF Administrators and their stakeholders information, tools, training, and other supports.

 The Fundamentals of CCDF Administration (The Fundamentals) website Visit disclaimer page is a comprehensive resource for state/territory and tribal administrators, lead agency staff and partners.
 The Fundamentals has recently been revised to reflect the Child Care Development Block Grant Act of 2014 and the CCDF Final Rule.
 The Child Care and Development Block Grant (CCDBG) Act is the law that, along with Section 418 of the Social Security Act, authorizes the federal child care subsidy program known as the Child Care and Development Fund.

-There are several tools Visit disclaimer page available on this website including The Fundamentals of CCDF Administration Resource Guide, Visit disclaimer page a printable version of the website content that provides more in-depth information and The Introduction to the Fundamentals of CCDF Administration PowerPoint slide deck Visit disclaimer page which provides an overview of the key components of CCDF administration.
+There are several tools Visit disclaimer page available on this website including The Fundamentals of CCDF Administration Resource Guide, (PDF) Visit disclaimer page a printable version of the website content that provides more in-depth information and The Introduction to the Fundamentals of CCDF Administration PowerPoint slide deck (PDF) Visit disclaimer page which provides an overview of the key components of CCDF administration.
 Most recently a new Fundamentals learning module has been added to the website.
 This learning module Visit disclaimer page is a narrated, interactive resource that mirrors the content of the Introduction to the Fundamentals of CCDF Administration.